Showing posts with label Payasam (பாயசம்) by Thi. Janaki Raman. Show all posts

 14. Poonool: A sacred thread worn by some sections of people.

-15. Arivaal Manai: A curved cleaver with a sharp edge facing the user, fitted on a wooded frame held down by legs, used for cutting vegetables.
+15. Arivaal Manai: A curved cleaver with a sharp edge facing the user, fitted on a wooden frame held down by legs, used for cutting vegetables.